Gheorghe Craioveanu

-Gheorghe "Gică" Craioveanu (born 14 February 1968) is a former Romanian professional footballer who played as a striker, currently he is the president of Liga II club CSM Slatina.
+Gheorghe "Gică" Craioveanu (born 14 February 1968) is a Romanian former professional footballer who played as a striker, currently he is the president of Liga II club CSM Slatina.

 He spent most of his professional career in Spain–11 years out of 18–with Real Sociedad, Villarreal and Getafe, respectively, amassing totals of 330 matches and 70 goals in both major levels combined.

 A Romanian international in the 1990s, Craioveanu represented the nation at the 1998 World Cup.

 Club career

 Early career

 Craioveanu, nicknamed Grande, was born on 14 February 1968 in Hunedoara, Romania and began playing junior-level football when he was 13 years old at Olt Scornicești.
 In 1987 he started his senior career at Constructorul Slatina, three years later moving to neighboring club, Metalurgistul.
 A year later he went to Drobeta-Turnu Severin where he was coached by his childhood idol Ilie Balaci.

 Universitatea Craiova

 In 1991 he went to play for Universitatea Craiova where he made his Divizia A debut on 3 March in a 1–0 away loss to Steaua București.
 At the end of his first season, Craioveanu helped the club win The Double under coach Sorin Cârțu in which he contributed with three goals scored in 13 league appearances.
 Cârțu also sent him in the 87th minute to replace Adrian Pigulea in the 2–1 win over FC Bacău in the Cupa României final.
 Two years later, he would win another Cupa României, with coach Marian Bondrea sending him in the 70th minute to replace Silvian Cristescu in the final, Craioveanu closing the score by the end of the 2–0 victory against Dacia Unirea Brăila.
 In the following two seasons, Craioveanu would be the top-scorer of the league.
 He scored 22 goals in the first one and 27 in the second of which eight were in the last two rounds and consisted of five in a 10–3 win over UTA Arad and a hat-trick in his last Divizia A match which was a 5–4 win against Electroputere Craiova.

 Craioveanu has a total of 61 goals scored in 129 appearances in the Romanian top-division, all of them for "U" Craiova.